PixarV/spo/README.md

 # spo
-spo course project

-One more course Foth project
+One more course Forth project

+For build: make clean && make

+For run: .\try_forth